ai4os/ai4-ansible/tutorials/new_site_guest_initial.md

 To attach a volume to an instance:

 1. In section `Project > Volumes > Volumes` select an available volume and click the down arrow (▼) next to the `Edit volume` option.

-1. Click `Manage Attachments`
+2. Click `Manage Attachments`

-1. In `Attach to Instance`, select the instace.
+3. In `Attach to Instance`, select the instace.

-1. Click `Attach volume`.
+4. Click `Attach volume`.

+---

+After completing all steps for the new site creation, the configuration tutorial `tutorials/new_site_guest_initial.md` can be followed to join the federated cluster.